Rudd-O/qubes-vpn/README.md

 Add your VPN's configuration file to `/rw/config/qubes-vpn/qubes-vpn.conf`.
 Without this configuration file, the VPN will not start.

+Note that the configuration file, or the configuration sent by the OpenVPN server, must set / send a gateway.
+This gateway will automatically be used as default route by the Qubes VPN system.

 You can add other files that your VPN configuration may need, right there, on the same directory.
 If your `qubes-vpn.conf` file has references to